Beginner's Guide to Longboarding

 When standing on a longboard, you need to have a solid base and low center of gravity.
 To begin, stand in the center of your board with both of your feet directly beneath your shoulders.
 Then slightly bend your knees to solidify your base and lower your center of gravity.
 If you are not comfortable, you can slightly widen your stance.
 Always be aware of which direction you are leaning towards.
 When you are riding downhill, try to avoid leaning backward; leaning forward and tucking yourself together a bit will help you maintain your balance and low center of gravity.

+Remember, this is just the beginners' guide.
+As you get more comfortable on your board, you will find that there are other ways to stand.
+Some longboarders prefer to stand on the tail or the nose of the board, while others stand with both of their feet together while pointing towards the nose of the board.
+Longboards are made for variety and different positions for style, tricks, dancing, and more.
 Many longboarders also crouch on their board when riding, which is an awesome way to lower your center of gravity.
 When bombing hills, it can help make you feel more steady at high speeds and when going around curves.
-As you become a more experienced longboarder, you won't even have to think about your stance as it will become natural and your muscle memory will kick in.
+As you become more experienced, you won't even have to think about your stance as it will become natural and your muscle memory will kick in.

-Many beginner longboarders want to have expert skill, but to achieve this level, you need to practice, practice, and practice some more.
-Longboard carving may not come naturally to a beginner longboarder.
-Many beginning longboarders don’t know what carving is, or how it helps a longboarder?
+Longboard carving may not come naturally to a beginner.
+But to achieve a high level of comfort and skill, it is important to practice, practice, and practice some more.
 Carving is not only a fun activity, but it is also necessary for speed control.
 To carve, shift your body weight to the toe edge of your foot and then shift your weight to the heel side.
 Continue to shift your weight back and forth so that your board makes an “S” pattern while you are riding.
-Making an "S" pattern while riding helps you maintain your control being that it slows you down.
+Making an "S" pattern while riding helps you maintain control because it slows you down.
 In addition, carving gives you a sense of control on a longboard.
 When you are longboarding, it’s very easy to lose control if you do not know how to carve correctly.

 Once you feel comfortable, try combining your heel and toe carve.
 Instead of stopping when you reach the side of the street, lean towards the opposite side to change direction.
 You can carve with wider turns to descend the hill slowly or carve with narrower turns to descend with more speed.
 With some thorough practice, you can carve on your longboard in no time.